JannikaHollmann/Create_Content/setup.md

 1. Download and execute the .exe file from the [official website](https://docs.conda.io/en/latest/miniconda.html)
 2. An installation window will pop up, go ahead and click through it and install into the suggested default directory.

+Or follow the official [installation guide](https://conda.io/projects/conda/en/stable/user-guide/install/windows.html)

 **Jupyter, Jupyter Book and nbgrader**

 1. Press "Windows" and Search for "Anaconda Powershell Prompt"
-2. Paste the following commands:
+2. Paste the following commands into the opened terminal:
 - `conda install -c conda-forge jupyter-book`
 - `conda install conda install -c conda-forge nbgrader`
 - `conda install jupyter`